 We engage, through meetings, letters, shareholder proposals, investor coalitions and proxy voting, to influence companies to adopt best practices in managing environmental, social and governance issues to create sustainable businesses.
 We also engage policymakers to codify strong governance practices that improve the financial market landscape for long-term investors and their beneficiaries.
 Our history of engagement activities has resulted in better relationships and outcomes across global industries.

-CalSTRS engagements for the second quarter, 2022
+CalSTRS engagements for the third quarter, 2023

 Our current and ongoing engagements to influence changes in public policies and corporate practices that support long-term value creation.

 Each year, CalSTRS casts approximately 100,000 proxy votes at more than 10,000 company shareholder meetings.
 As part of our mission, we influence the companies we invest in by actively casting our proxy votes at annual board meetings, supporting corporate board members and resolutions that align with our interests—to manage risk in the CalSTRS Investment Portfolio to achieve returns and pay California educators’ hard-earned benefits.
 Leading up to the 2023 proxy season, we announced our intent to increase the scrutiny of our votes against boards that are not appropriately managing and addressing sustainable business practices.